 What is Bixby and what does it do?

-Bixby is a brand new voice assistant that debuted on the Samsung Galaxy S8.
+Bixby is a voice assistant that debuted on the Samsung Galaxy S8.
 The system has been developed by the Korean tech giant to have deep integration with its phones, essentially offering a replacement for the touch interface in many instances.

 Now, of course, that’s exactly what Siri, Cortana, Google Assistant, and even the Amazon Echo seem to offer on their respective platforms.
 So what makes Bixby special?